 Some Conventional Loans Use Government-Set Criteria

 You may think that just because the government doesn’t back conventional mortgages, you don’t need to meet any criteria set by them.
-However, many conventional loans do still conform to these loan conditions.
-This allows lenders to relieve some risk, making them more willing to lend money and possibly offering a lower interest rate for their borrowers.
-Certainly, a bad credit history or unpaid interest on credit cards will not help.
+However, many conventional loans still conform to these loan conditions.
+This allows lenders to relieve some risk, making ways to lend money and possibly offering a lower interest rate for their borrowers.
+Certainly, a bad credit history or unpaid interest on a credit card will not help.

 Conforming Conventional Loan